“Telling someone who is overweight just to eat less is like telling someone with depression to cheer up.” Dr Arya Sharma

 Do not beat yourself up for eating a cookie or having a glass of wine once in a while.
-If 80-90% of the time you are healthy, eat well, exercise one bad snack will not be the end of days.
+If 80-90% of the time you are healthy, eat well and exercise then one bad snack will not be the end of days.
 We must not demonise foods and be obsessed with calories and must understand that WE CAN ENJOY FOOD!

-The key is eating healthy foods you like and making them taste good and not restricting yourself or forcing yourself to follow a strict diet!
+The key is eating healthy foods you like and making them taste good.
+Not restricting yourself or forcing yourself to follow a strict diet!

 It won’t happen overnight and will take some effort.